 Cleopatra and Mark Antony

-The relationship between Cleopatra and Mark Antony benefited both in many ways.
+Cleopatra's love story with Mark Antony benefited both in many ways.
 Mark Antony gifted Cyprus, Phoenicia, the Sicilian coast, Coele-Syria, Arabia and Judea.
 This gift allowed Egypt to build ships from Sicilian lumber.
 Egypt build a large and impressive fleet.
 Many Romans began to turn their back on Antony.

 Antony planned a Roman campaign against the Parthians using Egypt’s support.
 In 36 BC, he was defeated by the Parthians and returned to Alexandria.
 Cleopatra then gave birth to their son, Ptolemy Philadelphos.